Para

 parabun:vision

-vision.frames(stream, { decodeMjpg? }) takes a frame iterator from parabun:camera (or any source yielding the same shape) and yields packed-RGBA8 frames. yuyv, nv12, and rgb24 are converted inline; mjpeg requires the caller to pass image.decode from parabun:image (cross-builtin imports between bun: modules aren't supported, so dependencies are passed in at the call site). vision.detectMotion adds a downsampled-luma frame-diff estimator with temporal smoothing.
+vision.frames(stream, { decodeMjpg? }) takes a frame iterator from parabun:camera (or any source yielding the same shape) and yields packed-RGBA8 frames. yuyv, nv12, and rgb24 are converted inline; mjpeg requires the caller to pass image.decode from parabun:image (cross-builtin imports between bun: modules aren't supported, so dependencies are passed in at the call site). vision.detectMotion adds a downsampled-luma frame-diff estimator with temporal smoothing, plus opt-in per-frame region segmentation: pass { regions: { minPixels } } and each MotionFrame carries a regions array of bounding boxes (4-connected, two-pass union-find on the mask, scaled back to source-frame coordinates) so callers can route on where motion is, not just whether.

 parabun:speech